richelbilderbeek/bevy_tdd_book/docs/index.md

 ## Footnotes

-- [1] 'book' is an overstatement for now: it is just a collection of notes
+- [1] 'book' is an overstatement for now: it is just a collection of chapters and drafts of chapters